ztanml/sigp/README.md

-# Finite-Sample Integral Gaussian Processes
+# Finite-Sample Integral Gaussian Processes (SIGP)
 A dual construction of Gaussian processes with sample paths in a given reproducing kernel Hilbert space.
+Matlab code for the paper: https://arxiv.org/abs/1802.07528

-## Comparing the SIGP and the standard Gaussian process on Real-Life Data
+## Comparison of SIGP and the standard Gaussian process (GP)
+  * SIGP can realize more functions than GP for the same covariance kernel
+  * SIGP admits faster inference
+  * SIGP is robust against overfitting

+## SIGP on Real-Life Data
 ### Example 1: Classification of the Arcene cancer data
 Data source: https://archive.ics.uci.edu/ml/datasets/Arcene